bootstrapworld/curriculum/lessons/Data-Science/codap-bar-charts/langs/en-us/slides.md

 Bar charts display how much of the sample belongs to each category.
 If they are based on sample data from a larger population, we use them to _infer_ the proportion of a whole population that might belong to each category.

 ---
 {layout="Synthesize"}
 # Displaying Categorical Variables

 Bar charts are mostly used to _display categorical columns_.

-While bars in some bar charts should follow some logical order (alphabetical, small-medium-large, etc), they can technically be placed in _any_ order, without changing the meaning of the chart.
+While bars in bar charts should follow some logical order (alphabetical, small-medium-large, etc), they can technically be placed in _any_ order, without changing the meaning of the chart.

 <!--
     Infographics are a powerful tool for communicating information, especially when made by people who actually understand how to connect visuals to data in meaningful ways. @opt-project{infographics.adoc, infographic-rubric.adoc} is an opportunity for students to become more flexible math thinkers while tapping into their creativity.
 This project can be made on the computer or with pencil and paper.
 There's also an @link{pages/infographic-rubric.html, Infographics Rubric} to highlight for you and your students what an excellent infographic includes.